apache/arrow/docs/source/format/Intro.rst

    Physical layout diagram for variable size list data type.

-Fixed size list
+Fixed Size List
 ---------------

-Fixed size list is a special case of variable-size list where each column slot contains a fixed size sequence meaning all lists are the same size and so the offset buffer is no longer needed.
+Fixed-size list is a special case of variable-size list where each column slot contains a fixed size sequence meaning all lists are the same size and so the offset buffer is no longer needed.